I was born and raised in

 in linguistics.
 I joined the Texas Tech faculty in 2005 after having

-taught at Northwestern University as a visiting assistant professor of
+taught at Northwestern University as a visiting assistant professor for a year.

 When I was